 3. Eat Lighter Meals at Dinner

 If you tend to over-indulge on heavier foods at the dinner table, you might be asking your digestive system to do too much just before bedtime.
 Your body takes hours to digest a meal.

 By lying down before your stomach has had time to process certain foods, you increase the chances of experiencing things like acid reflux and heartburn.

 To avoid this, opt for a lighter meal that is easier on your stomach before bed to avoid these significant sleep inhibitors.

 Ways to Improve the Quality of Your Sleep

 We hope you found these three tips ways to improve the quality of your sleep helpful!
+As easy to take your overall sleep quality for granted, do remember that a good sleep is essential for overall good health.
+So, no matter how busy or demanding your day may be, always give time for sleep and rest.
+Think of the tips enumerated above as investments for your health.
 Continue your learning by reading these great articles on sleep health.